Our Filmmakers pitch their projects to an acclaimed group of decision makers from around the world

 Silver Sun Foundation, Woodstock,NY – USA

-Karen Sloe Goodman has worked in both feature and independent film production, and has been a Film Programmer at the Jacob Burns Film Center and Media Arts Lab in Pleasantville, N.Y. since 2008 for multiple annual series, and most recently for the Greenhouse Film Series and Artist-in-Residency programs.
-She holds both an M.A. in Cinema Studies, and an M.F.A. in Film Production from NYU’s Tisch Graduate School of the Arts.
-Her short documentary “If She Grows Up Gay…” travelled to over 20 festivals internationally, and is currently featured on the Frameline Voices distribution platform.
-She is currently the Founding Trustee Silver Sun Foundation and Director of the Silver Sun Residency.
+Karen Sloe Goodman has worked in both feature and independent film production, and has been a Film Curator at the Jacob Burns Film Center and Media Arts Lab in Pleasantville, N.Y. since 2008 for multiple annual series as well as the Preview Film Club.
+She holds both an M.A. in Cinema Studies and an M.F.A. in Film Production from NYU’s Tisch Graduate School of the Arts.
+Her shortdocumentary “If She Grows Up Gay…” travelled to over 20 festivals internationally and is featured on the Frameline Voices distribution platform.
+Karen is the Founding Trustee of the Silver Sun Foundation and Director of the Silver Sun Residency for artists and changemakers.

-Director of Creative Culture: Fellowship & Residency Programs, Jacob Burns Film Center, Pleasantville NY, USA
+Director of Programs, Media Arts Lab, Jacob Burns Film Center, Pleasantville NY, USA

 Executive Producer at Guardian News & Media